Logic Pro X: Advanced tools and additional options

 Control Surface: Create and edit control surface assignments.

-Advanced edit: Use advanced editing functions including the Tempo Interpreter, and create aliases.
+Advanced edit: Use advanced editing functions, including the Tempo Interpreter and the ability to create aliases.

 For users upgrading to Logic Pro X, any additional options used by an existing project are turned on by default when you open the project.